kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/jenkinsfile-out-of-scm.md

 ![View Pipeline](https://pek3b.qingstor.com/kubesphere-docs/png/20200222182230.png)

 6.2.
 Click **Show Logs** on the top right of the current page to inspect the logs.
 The pop-up window shows the specific logs, running status and time of each stage.
 Click on a specific stage and expand its specific log on the right.
-If an error occurs, the problems can be analyzed according to the logs output.
-The logs can be downloaded to a local file.
+You can debug any problems based on the logs which also can be downloaded to your local file for further analysis.

 ![Show Logs](https://pek3b.qingstor.com/kubesphere-docs/png/20200222171027.png)